Documentary Film Competition for Young People

 Five prizes with a total value of 1,100 euros will be awarded.
 Those who have clarified all rights concerning music, protagonists and within the school can also submit for the online audience award.

-The awards ceremony will take place during the Munich International Documentary Film Festival on May 16, 2021 at the Munich University of Television and Film (HFF).
-There, DOK.education will show the award-winning films on a big cinema screen.
+The awards ceremony will take place during the Munich International Documentary Film Festival on May 16, 2021.
 Save the date!

 Music in film